 Perhaps most importantly, getting in some good laughs on a regular basis has been shown to reduce depression and boost people’s mood, and that’s a key part of your overall wellness.

-A recent study outlined in the Korean Journal of Adult Nursing detailed the effects of laughter therapy on patients in long-term care hospitals.
+A study outlined in the Korean Journal of Adult Nursing detailed the effects of laughter therapy on patients in long-term care hospitals.
 Patients who did laughing exercises, sang funny songs and participated in other play-based physical activities a couple times a week reported a decrease in their feelings of depression.

 Make time for a laugh